-Stakeholder Specific engagement need Agency Reference Group Align engagement to quarterly meeting schedule.
-Local Government regional planning Committee Align engagement to meeting schedule.
+Stakeholder Specific engagement need Agency Reference Group Align engagement to meeting schedule where possible.
+Local Government Regional Planning Committee Align engagement to meeting schedule where possible.
 Peak Industry Bodies, Peak Planning bodies, Utilities, State Government agencies Have an interest in all regional plans.
 Manage consultation fatigue by providing a state-wide workshop approach that minimises the number of events they need to attend.
 Local associations, community groups, business groups, industry groups, councils, RDA, LGA May wish to discuss and consider their input/feedback at their organisation meetings.
-Allow adequate time in the consultation periods for them to formulate a response and sign it off at meetings.
+Allow adequate time in the consultation period for them to formulate a response and sign it off at meetings.
+The region is very large, consider online workshops to enable attendance.
 Indigenous Leaders and organisations Acknowledge as partners.
 A tailored approach to engage with Indigenous groups and leaders to be prepared by a specialist consultant, with input from Aboriginal Affairs and Reconciliation.
 General community and business Provide opportunities to enable participation outside of business hours.
 All Accessible easy to understand information about the regional plan process and how to get involved.